Skip to content

 Once the user has toggled "Allow Uploading to Nightscout", LoopFollow needs to be refreshed (pull down glucose value to refresh) or re-started in order to fetch the correct information.
 LoopFollow will refresh eventually, but most users are impatient.

-If the Debug Info in LoopFollow is missing a Device Token or a Bundle ID, as shown on the left side of the graphic, you need to make sure the Loop app is no longer uploading to Nightscout and force the profile to update.
+If the Debug Info in LoopFollow is missing a Device Token or a Bundle ID, as shown on the left side of the graphic, you need to make sure any previous AID app (Loop, iAPS) is no longer uploading to Nightscout and force the profile to update.

 Other signatures that you need to force the update are shown in the graphics below - for both these instances, Trio Remote Control (TRC) was working with LoopFollow and then stopped working: